SidJain1412/df_overview/README.md

 Please be patient as the correlation plot may take time for a large number of columns.

 ---
-This project will be updated soon.
+This project will be updated frequently.